how to protect your privacy and avoid identity theft_Man reviewing documents while using computer

 How to Protect Your Privacy and Avoid Identity Theft

-The odds of becoming the victim of identity theft in the United States is one in fifteen.
-Cyber criminals continue to enhance their skills, seeking new, increasingly clever and technologically advanced ways to access personal financial information.
 As quickly as technology improves, so do the risks of identity theft.
 That’s why it’s important to be proactive and protect yourself and your finances from cybercrime.
 Here’s a look at some steps you can take to improve your odds.

-Value your personal information
+Value your personal information.

 One of the most significant personal information security issues is how we decide to use and share our information.
-Sharing names, phone numbers, addresses, emails and even credit card numbers over a cellphone in a public area or online has become commonplace, barely an afterthought.
+Sharing names, phone numbers, addresses, emails, and even credit card numbers over a cell phone in a public area or online has become commonplace, barely an afterthought.
 It’s important to understand that every interaction we have could be a potential avenue to our personal information.
 The biggest enemy to protecting personal information is often complacency or disregard for the value of our information.
-Phishing, vishing, smishing scams and confidence schemes often rely on engaging with a scam directly.
-It’s important to understand that in some instances, willingly providing your information or credentials could leave you liable for the financial loss.
+No matter who you are or how much money you have, scammers can make use of your personal details.

-Protect your privacy on social media
+Protect your privacy on social media.

-Adjust your browser settings
+Adjust your browser settings.

 how to protect your privacy and avoid identity theft_Man working with his son on laptop

-Use a virtual private network (VPN)
+Use a virtual private network (VPN).

 There are hundreds of VPNs available to choose from.
 Finding the right VPN for you starts by identifying your needs and the qualities of the VPNs you are considering.
 Make sure the VPN is compatible with all of your devices and that it has a user-friendly interface.
-One final note on using VPNs: some secure sites such as your financial institution may have automated security precautions that block traffic outside of the U.S.—when adding a VPN for security, keep it set in the U.S. to avoid potential blocks on highly-secure websites.
+One final note on using VPNs―some secure sites, such as your financial institution, may have automated security precautions that block traffic outside of the U.S.—when adding a VPN for security, keep it set in the U.S. to avoid potential blocks on highly-secure websites.

-Avoid unsolicited and suspicious links
+Avoid unsolicited and suspicious links.

-Consider mobile device security
+Consider mobile device security.

-More ways to secure your identity
+More ways to secure your identity.

-OnPoint diligently protects the information and financial data of our members and encourages members to also take steps on their own to protect themselves from fraud, identity theft and other cybersecurity threats.
-Online security benefits us all and is well worth the time, focus, and effort to maximize and make the most of it.
-For even more ways to protect yourself from fraud, identity theft and financial loss, download The OnPoint Guide to Personal Cybersecurity.
+OnPoint diligently protects the information and financial data of our members and encourages members to take steps on their own to protect themselves from fraud, identity theft, and other cybersecurity threats.
+Online security benefits us all and is well worth the time, focus, and effortFor even more ways to protect yourself from fraud, identity theft and financial loss, download The OnPoint Guide to Personal Cybersecurity.

 Note: Email should not be used to share important or sensitive information.